jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

 **Appeals against decisions of Registrar and Tribunal**

 ### 81 Right of appeal
-(1) A person may appeal to a District Court against any of the following decisions:
+(1) A person may appeal to the District Court against any of the following decisions:
   (a) a decision of the Registrar to refuse to license the person as an immigration adviser:
   (b) a decision of the Registrar to grant the person a limited or a provisional licence only, rather than a full licence:
   (c) a decision of the Tribunal to cancel or suspend the person's licence: